Scottish higher education; international & collaborative

 - to facilitate mutually beneficial partnerships with other key Scottish sectors and organisations in developing international links.

-With an ambitious goal of growing the sector’s export income from £1.3 billion to £2 billion in 2017, Connected Scotland will need to identify and pursue opportunities that can be better reached as a result of a collaborative approach.
+With an ambitious goal of growing the sector’s export income, Connected Scotland will need to identify and pursue opportunities that can be better reached as a result of a collaborative approach.

 To do this we need to: